Plus500 Review

 Charting - Trade From Chart | No |

-Investment research at Plus500 leaves much to be desired, especially when compared to research leaders such as CMC Markets, Saxo Bank, and IG.
-Plus500 has begun adding to this category with daily articles covering market analysis and commentary, but still lacks forex news headlines and weekly webinars.
+Investment research at Plus500 continues to make progress though it still leaves more to be desired, especially when compared to research leaders such as CMC Markets, Saxo, and IG.
+Plus500 has begun adding to this category with daily articles covering market analysis and commentary as well as webinars (which are only available to Premium users), but still lacks integrated forex news headlines.

 ---|---|